 - In the adult profile, head to Amazon Apps and find the app or game you want, download and install it.

-- Open the Fire for Kids app, and open the profile of the child you want to grant access to.
+- Open the Amazon Kids app, and open up the settings for the child you want to add content to.

-- Sign back into the child's profile to access the app.
+- Sign back into the child's profile to access the app or content.

-Unlimited is a label that Amazon applies to further subscription content.
-On Kindle there's Kindle Unlimited and here there's Fire for Kids Unlimited.
-As we've mentioned, this is a service that comes free for 1-year with the Fire Kids Edition tablet, but you can also subscribe to it separately, if you'd rather buy the £49.99 tablet.
+Amazon Kids+ is a label that Amazon applies to further subscription content.
+This was previously called Fire for Kids Unlimited, or FreeTime Unlimited in the US.
+As we've mentioned, this is a service that comes free for 1-year with the Fire Kids Edition tablet, but you can also subscribe to it separately, if you'd rather buy the standard tablet.

 This opens up the range of content that's available to children, allowing them to make some additional selections, like accessing more books, without parental intervention.
 Unlike the content you might assign, this is all verified appropriate by Amazon.
 You retain the ability to add more content, as above, if you want to.

-The Fire for Kids Unlimited content is broken down into different age ranges, something that you can nominate in the child's profile and if you have older children who want more content, opting for Unlimited is a good way of knowing they have access to content without constant requests to buy or grant access to more stuff.
+The Amazon Kids+ content is broken down into different age ranges, something that you can nominate in the child's profile and if you have older children who want more content, opting for Unlimited is a good way of knowing they have access to content without constant requests to buy or grant access to more stuff.

-Whether you think that Fire for Kids Unlimited is worth it will very much come down to how much content you think your kids need, how much time they spend pestering you and whether you think the subscription will outweigh the amount you spend on buying fresh content for them.
+Whether you think that Amazon Kids+ is worth it will very much come down to how much content you think your kids need, how much time they spend pestering you and whether you think the subscription will outweigh the amount you spend on buying fresh content for them.

-It's worth noting, however, that books that you download through Fire for Kids Unlimited don't then appear on a Kindle linked to that child's profile.
+It's worth noting, however, that books that you download through Amazon Kids+ don't then appear on a Kindle linked to that child's profile.

 Of all the child-friendly devices out there, Amazon's approach is one of the most comprehensive.
 There's a range of sensible options for parental control, from setting time limits to options to grant or provide age-appropriate content.